 Do you have sample language that could be used to make a gift to UC Berkeley in my will or revocable living trust?

-We have sample bequest language for many types of gift opportunities.
+We have sample revocable (living) trust or will language for many types of gift opportunities.
 The following is for an unrestricted gift in your will or trust:

 Please call 510.642.6300 or email ogp@berkeley.edu for sample language to support scholarships, fellowships, faculty research, or other areas on campus that are important to you.